yangelis/example_DA_study/README.md

 ### More information

-More information, although outdated, can be gathered from the explanations provided in previous versions of this repository, e.g. [here](https://github.com/xsuite/example_DA_study/blob/release/v0.1.1/README.md) and [here](https://github.com/xsuite/example_DA_study/blob/release/v0.1.1/tree_tutorial.md).
+More information, although outdated, can be gathered from the explanations provided in previous versions of this repository, e.g. [in the previous README](https://github.com/xsuite/example_DA_study/blob/release/v0.1.1/README.md) and [the Tree Maker tutorial](https://github.com/xsuite/example_DA_study/blob/release/v0.1.1/tree_tutorial.md).

 The code is now well formatted and well commented, such that any question should be relatively easily answered by looking at the code itself.
 If you have any question, do not hesitate to open an issue.